Elephant News Service

 What if I need to know what scientific papers exist on a certain subject, e.g., ivory trade, poaching trends, human/elephant conflict, elephant biology, behavior, etc.?

-There are two excellent, searchable bibliographies online that people can use to research any such subjects themselves: Save the Elephants’ Elephant Bibliography at http://savetheelephants.org/elephant-bibliography/ The Elephant Bibliographic Database at http://www.elephantcare.org/database.htm
+We have an excellent, searchable bibliography online that people can use to research any such subjects themselves: Save the Elephants’ Elephant Bibliography at https://savetheelephants.org/elephant-bibliography

 How can I get every single paper that you announce automatically, without requesting it?